tock/tock/doc/CI_Hardware.md

 # Where Tests are Located and How They Work

 ## Location
-The tests are located in the “libtock-c” repository, and there is a list of tests held in the directory “libtock-c/examples/ci-tests” located [here](https://github.com/goodoomoodoo/libtock-c/tree/master/examples/ci-tests).
+The tests are located in the “libtock-c” repository, and there is a list of tests held in the directory [libtock-c/examples/ci-tests](https://github.com/goodoomoodoo/libtock-c/tree/master/examples/ci-tests).
 Tests are held in each folder, and the labels of each folder are the kind of tests programmed to run.
 For example, ble folder represents the ble test.
 To explain how the tests work with the multiple files for each test folder, I’ll use the gpio test as reference.

 ## How Tests Work (Example - [gpio folder](https://github.com/goodoomoodoo/libtock-c/tree/master/examples/ci-tests/gpio))
 There are two files for each test that are used for the actual process of testing, one makefile for the installation of the application onto the board/Raspberry Pi, and readme to explain the test.